Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nối lại lịch hẹn phỏng vấn thị thực sinh viên, Mỹ chú trọng kiểm tra gì?- Ảnh 1.

-Waiting in line to have their visa applications reviewed at the US Embassy in Seoul, South Korea, late May 2025.
+Waiting in line to have visa applications reviewed at the US Embassy in Seoul, South Korea, late May 2025.
 Photo: NEWS1

-According to the cable, all of a candidate's online activity will be checked, not just social media, and officials are encouraged to use any "search engines or other suitable online resources."
+According to the cable, all of a candidate's online activity will be checked, not just social media, and officials are encouraged to use any "search engines or other suitable online resources".

 Critics say the Trump administration has "attacked freedom of speech" protected by the First Amendment of the US Constitution.